erinvdoyle/tarot/README.md

 To make a copy of a repository, fork it through Github:

 1. Find the repository either by using the search bar or by navigating to the URL [/erinvdoyle/tarot](https://github.com/erinvdoyle/tarot)
-2. Once on the repository main page, navigate to the "Fork" button in the upper-right corner, between the "Watch"(/"Unwatch") and "Star" buttons
+2. Once on the repository main page, navigate to the "Fork" button in the upper-right corner, between the "Watch"("Unwatch" in the image as I am the repository owner and watcher) and "Star" buttons

 ![Github Fork](assets/documentation/fork.png)

 3. Click the "Fork" button to create a copy of the repository.
-This can now be altered without affecting the source code
+This copy be altered without affecting the source code
 </p>
 </details>